Allium tricoccum: Varieties

 This treatment is followed by other sources, although the two taxa are frequently treated as two species, Allium tricoccum and Allium burdickii.
 A. tricoccum var. burdickii was first described by Clarence Robert Hanes in 1953; the epithet burdickii is in honor of Justin Herbert Burdick (1851–1939), a Midwestern physician and manufacturer who pointed out differences between what were then regarded as different "races" in letters to Asa Gray.
 The variety was raised to a full species by Almut Gitter Jones in 1979.

 The two varieties are distinguished by several features.
 A. tricoccum var. tricoccum is generally larger than A. tricoccum var. burdickii: the bulbs are larger, the leaves are usually 5–9 cm wide rather than 2–4 cm wide and the umbels typically have 30–50 flowers rather than 12–18.
 Additionally, the leaf stalks (petioles) and leaf sheaths are usually red or purplish in var. tricoccum and white in var. burdickii.
 The leaves of var. burdickii also have less distinct stalks than those of var. tricoccum.

-Habitat
+Distribution and habitat

+The species is widespread across eastern Canada and the eastern United States.

 Allium tricoccum var. tricoccum is found in woods with rich soils with moist ground in depressions, and along streamside bluffs, and on colluvial slopes.
 Allium tricoccum var. burdickii is found growing in dry soils of upland woods.